stormpath/stormpath-documentation/source/auth_n.rst

 - **callbackUri**: Specifies the callBackUri to direct users to.
 Useful if there are multiple callbackUris specified in your Application.
 - **organization**: Allows you to specify an Organization to check users for.
 - **state**: Any state that your application would like to receive.
 Note that the application developer will need to interpret this state.

+A request including these optional properties looks like this:

 .. only:: rest